SBIMB/gen3-dev/README.md

 ```
 ![MinIO Workloads](public/assets/images/minio-workloads.png "MinIO Workloads")

 However, we will go with a simpler setup.
-There are three new resources that we'll create, and we'll need to modify the ingress file, `revproxy-dev.yaml`, to add the `minio` paths.
-The three resources to be created are:
+There are four new resources that we'll create, and we'll need to modify the ingress file, `revproxy-dev.yaml`, to add the `minio` paths.
+The four resources to be created are:
 - [minio-pvc](minio/minio-pvc.yaml)
 - [minio-deployment](minio/minio-deployment.yaml)
 - [minio-service](minio/minio-service.yaml)